Hairatan and the Friendship Bridge

 The Friendship Bridge comprises a series of steel truss spans, giving a total length of around 816 m and width of 15 m.
 The single railway track runs down the middle of the road, and the bridge also carries an oil pipeline.
 Construction cost 34m roubles and was underway by September 1980.4

-An agreement for use of the bridge was reached between the Afghan and Soviet authorities in May 1982,5 and an official opening ceremony was held on 11 May 1982, with attendees including the Secretary General of the Central Committee of the People’s Democratic Party of Afghanistan and Chairman of the Revolutionary Council of the Democratic Republic of Afghanistan Babrak Karmal and First Secretary of the Central Committee of the Communist Party of Uzbek Soviet Socialist Republic Sharaf Rashidov.
+An agreement for use of the bridge was reached between the Afghan and Soviet authorities in May 1982,5 and an official opening ceremony was held on 12 May 1982,6 following the arrival of officials and a tree-planting the previous day.7 Attendees included the Secretary General of the Central Committee of the People’s Democratic Party of Afghanistan and Chairman of the Revolutionary Council of the Democratic Republic of Afghanistan Babrak Karmal and First Secretary of the Central Committee of the Communist Party of Uzbek Soviet Socialist Republic Sharaf Rashidov.

 To establish a station for unloading goods, they built a town named Hayratan, a dismal place with a railway yard and some houses belonging to the railway workers and army personnel.